 Fortifications and burial mounds have been preserved from the Illyrian period.
 The best-preserved are those on the hill Veliki Gradac and the Great Lake and the fortress in Vodice.

 The largest Roman building after Diocletian’s Palace and the Arena in Pula is the Roman Palace.
 It is also a part of the valuable Mljet heritage.

-Sailing around small islets, knowing which wind is going to rule each day, would be the best choice of this summer!
+Sailing around small islets, knowing which wind is going to rule each day, would be the best choice for this summer!

-Now, ladies and gentleman – town of dreams!
+Now, ladies and gentlemen – town of dreams!

 A perfect end of 4 days private sailing

 Where a beautiful chain ends, in which a thousand islands intertwine, here lies the most beautiful pearl, the tourist Mecca.
 Full of mysterious legends, as if enchanted by fairy dust, this town brings all the beauties and values of the Mediterranean.
 It beckons with its simple architecture, crowned by the city walls on which enthusiastic visitors walk all year round.